-- db session SQLAlchemy database session object - service An AWS service prefix, like s3 or kms - name The name of a resource type, like bucket or object policy\sentry.querying.arns.get\arn\types\for\service (db\session, service) Get a list of available ARN short names per AWS service.
+- service\prefix An AWS service prefix, like s3 or kms - resource\type\name The name of a resource type, like bucket or object.
+To get details on ALL arns in a service, specify "\" here.

 Returns Metadata about an ARN type